In the world of structured cabling, it’s common to hear the terms verification, qualification,...

-Lastly, always remember that fiber optics may be the best physical layer transport for you IoT project.
+Lastly, always remember that fiber optics may be the best physical layer transport for your IoT project.
 Fiber boasts several benefits over copper including far greater speeds and distance limitations.
-While fiber is typically more expensive to install compared to copper, remember that the longevity of fiber cabling is far greater when compared to copper.
-A properly installed fiber plant can last for decades.
+While fiber is typically more expensive to install compared to copper, know that the longevity of fiber cabling is far greater when compared to twisted-pair alternatives.
+Additionally, a properly installed fiber plant can last for decades.
 Upgrades to speed/latency over fiber can be accomplished by changing out the single-form pluggable (SFP) while using the same physical fiber medium.

 The same cannot always be said for the copper plant that often requires cable replacement to achieve speed and latency gains.
 Fiber optics are also immune to external factors that can interfere with copper cabling.
-For example, fiber can operate in areas of higher temperature or with the existence of electro-magnetic interference.
+For example, fiber can operate in areas of higher temperature and is not susceptible to the effects of electro-magnetic interference.

 Certify or Qualify new and existing runs